Rationale for new funding model for Docs on Ice 2019

 And it leaves participants with more money to spend on auctions, casinos, or other charitable fund-raising at the tournament itself.

 A: No, they do not.
-No charitable tax receipts will be issued to tournament participants.
 Please do not donate on behalf of each other.

 Q: But what if I really, really want to donate to the charity myself, as a tournament participant.